 The review of the submitted documents is one of the things that takes time at this step.
 The other time-consuming thing is property appraisal.
-It is done by a professional surveyor or the lender to check the market value of the property.
-In case you stop paying your mortgage and the lender has to sell the property to get their money back.
+A professional surveyor or the lender does it to check the market value of the property.
+If you stop paying your mortgage, the lender has to sell the property to get their money back.

 *Note: You are paying the valuation fee.
 So add this to the cost estimation.

 Step 6: Conveyancing.